2014 New York Yankees season: Regular season

 On May 20 in a 1–6 loss to the Chicago Cubs, Masahiro Tanaka picked up his first regular season loss in professional baseball since 2012.
 He went 34–0 during this streak.

 Through June 18, the Yankees led the majors with a 20–11 record in games decided by two runs or fewer.

 The team has been plagued by lack of offense.

 A crisis surrounding CC Sabathia struck the Yankees within the first few days of July.
 Sabathia, who was rumored to be progressing greatly in his rehab stint in the minors (coming back from an injury suffered in the month of May), unexpectedly awoke one morning to find his knee swollen quite seriously.
 As a result, Sabathia is scheduled to meet Dr. James Andrews on July 14.
 Manager Joe Girardi confirmed that Sabathia's season is most likely over.
 After the All Star Game, Sabathia's season was confirmed to be over as he would be undergoing knee surgery performed by the Los Angeles Dodgers's physician and would not return until 2015.

 In early July, Alfonso Soriano was designated for assignment and later released by the Yankees after the struggling outfielder and designated hitter failed to break out of his hitting slump.
 Soriano proved to spend almost all of his part of the season failing to produce both offensively and defensively.
 A few days before, the highly perceived Yangervis Solarte was also optioned back to the Minors due to his obtained confidence issues that resulted because of an offensive slump.
-He was recalled back to the Majors not long after.
+He was recalled to the Majors not long after.

 Brian McCann and Chase Whitley before a game against the Orioles on July 13.

 On July 6, the Yankees acquired right handed pitcher Brandon McCarthy from the Arizona Diamondbacks for left handed pitcher Vidal Nuño.

 On July 3, Derek Jeter, Masahiro Tanaka, and Dellin Betances were all named American League All-Stars.
 Koji Uehara of the Boston Red Sox was selected to replace Tanaka on the All Star roster.